kubernetes-sigs/secrets-store-csi-driver/pkg/providers/vault/README.md

 This guide will walk you through the steps to configure and run the Vault provider for Secret Store CSI driver on Kubernetes.

+Make sure you have followed the [prerequisites](#prerequisites) specified above before you continue with this guide.
+You should have a development Vault cluster up and running using the [guide](./docs/vault-setup.md) specified above.

 ### Install the Secrets Store CSI Driver

 ```bash